Selous Game Reserve

 Beho Beho rooms

 The 8 guest bandas are really spacious.
-They are built from beautiful local stone and thatch, and one wall is completely open to a wide verandah (with electric wire to gently deter overly-curious elephants etc.).
-There is a telescope on each verandah, and you have your own plunge pool.
+They are built from beautiful local stone and thatch, and one wall is completely open to a wide verandah with a plunge pool and discreet electric wire to gently deter overly-curious elephants etc. There is a telescope on each verandah, and you have your own plunge pool.
 The rooms are beautifully decorated, with large, canopy beds, antique writing desks, Zanzibari daybeds, comfortable armchairs and sofas and lovely Persian-style rugs.
 There is a dressing room and each banda has a very large, superbly-equipped en-suite bathroom with twin basins, flush loos and fantastic outdoor showers screened by stone walls.
 Some bandas also have baths.
 There are double and triple bandas.

 The Treehouse is an optional extra for guests who stay for a minimum of 4 nights.
 It is reached by a two-hour safari walk, and is set around an ancient leadwood tree.
 It is all done in fine Beho Beho style, with a supremely comfortable double bed (which can be wheeled outside if you want to sleep under the stars), fine linen and an en-suite bathroom with flush toilet.
 A private chef cooks dinner and breakfast.